-A minimum of 30 graduate credits is required, of which at least 20 must be earned at the established graduate campus/center of the University where the program is offered.
-Some graduate programs require additional credits; the exact number can be determined by consulting the specific program description in the subsequent section, Graduate Programs, Faculty, and Courses.
+A minimum of 30 credits at the 400 level or higher is required, of which at least 20 must be earned at the established graduate campus/center of the University where the program is offered.
+Some graduate programs require additional credits; the exact number can be determined by consulting the specific program description in the Graduate Programs section of the Graduate Bulletin.
 A minor is not required of all candidates for the M.A. or M.S. degree.
 A department or committee in charge of a major program may require a candidate to offer work in a minor field, or the minor may be elected with the permission of the student's committee.

 Any member of the Penn State faculty with at least assistant professor rank may participate in the guidance and examination of master's candidates and sign master's thesis signatory pages.
 Special signatories occasionally are requested and approved for master's thesis.
 The supervisor of the master's work must be a member of the Graduate Faculty.

 A master's minor consists of no fewer than 6 credits of integrated or articulated work in one field related to, but different from, that of the major.
-Programs should consider that a minor at the graduate level should represent curriculum and study that reflect graduate-level concepts and scholarship, with a preponderance of courses at the 500-level, however, at a minimum, 3 credits must be at the 500-level.
+Programs should consider that a minor at the graduate level should represent curriculum and study that reflect graduate-level concepts and scholarship, with a preponderance of courses at the 500 level; at a minimum, 3 credits must be at the 500 level.
 A minor program must be in one of the approved graduate degree programs offered at Penn State and must have the approval of the departments or committees responsible for both the major program and the minor field.
-For more information regarding minors, please see http://bulletins.psu.edu/bulletins/whitebook/minors.cfm in this Bulletin.
+For more information regarding minors, please see the Graduate Minors section of the Graduate Bulletin.